Overview of Psoriatic Arthritis

-Psoriatic arthritis is a condition that causes swelling and pain in joints and the places where tendons and ligaments attach to bones.
-Most people who develop psoriatic arthritis already have psoriasis (a skin disease), but a small number have joint pain before the skin rash.
+Psoriatic arthritis is a progressive inflammatory condition of the joints and the places where tendons and ligaments attach to bones (entheses).
+It happens when the immune system, for unknown reasons, becomes overactive and creates inflammation, leading to pain and swelling.
+Most people who develop psoriatic arthritis already have psoriasis (a skin disease) when they are diagnosed, but a small fraction have joint pain before the skin rash.

-Symptoms of psoriatic arthritis are different for each person.
+Symptoms of psoriatic arthritis vary greatly from person to person.
 They may include:

-- Scaly, inflamed patches of skin, often on the scalp, elbows, or knees.
+- Scaly, inflamed patches of skin characteristic of psoriasis, often on the scalp, elbows, or knees.

-- Feeling tired often (fatigue) or having a lack of energy.
+- Fatigue, or feeling tired often or having a lack of energy.

 - Painful, sausage-like swelling of a whole finger or toe.